 These are provided in Term 4 of the year before, and are distributed to each year level.
-Additional lists may be collected from the office.
+Additional lists may be collected from the office or accessed through the school Facebook Page.
+Online ordering of booklists is available and further information is sent home with lists.
+Please contact the school office for more details.